BarryDigby/circrna_original/README.md

 # nf-circrna
 Nextflow pipeline to scan high throughput sequencing data for circRNAs, perform differential expression and generate circRNA-miRNA targets.

-pipeline currently undergoing linting at https://github.com/BarryDigby/test.
-Test dataset currently being tested.
-Once `BarryDigby/test` passes `nf-core` specifications, it will be pushed to this repo (or renamed `circrna`).
+**pipeline is currently undergoing further developments and linting at `BarryDigby/test`.
+I will push the contents of the repository here when it is suitable to do so**

 Completed tests: